KTH/style/apps/style-web/src/pages/style/en/guides/browser-screen-resolutions.md

 - From which date is `text-wrap` supported by all core browsers: latest browser to release this feature was Firefox on 2024-03-19, around 3 months ago (at the time of writing)
 - What are the negative consequences for users using older browsers: they see an unbalanced text.

-In this case, the negative consequences are not accessibility or usability problems, so it is OK to use it.
+In this case, the negative consequences are very small: no accessibility or usability problems are present, so might be OK to use it.

 ## Web Platform Baseline